telerik/ajax-docs/controls/scriptmanager/cdn-support/overview.md

-The Telerik resources will be loaded from the CDN, MS AJAX will be served by RadScriptManager.
+All ASP.NET scripts and Telerik resources are served from the respective CDNs.

 ## ASP.NET 3.5